Facilities and Instrumentation

 Bates Hall, Colton-Turner Hall, and Gerstacker Hall

 Hiram has three buildings that house the Biology Department as well as allied programs, such as chemistry, neuroscience, environmental science, and physics.
 Biology courses and laboratories are taught in Colton and Gerstacker Halls, so students that are biology majors will have classes in both buildings.
 Colton Hall contains a roof-top greenhouse, located on the second floor of the building.
 The greenhouse, which is heated in the winter, is primarily used to hold a collection of plants for teaching laboratories; it also used for student and faculty research.
 Bates Hall is home of the psychology department where neuroscience students have some of their courses.
-This building also contains a research facility for studying capuchin monkeys.
 The Hiram College biology department has modern equipment including laboratory animal facilities, research-quality stereo, compound, confocal fluorescence microscopes, a digital imaging system, microplate reader, 1-D, 2-D, and pulsed-field gel electrophoresis instruments, PCR thermocyclers, electroporator, preparative centrifuge, UV-VIS, GC, GC-MS, FT-IR, NMR, and HPLC.